sveltejs/rollup-plugin-svelte/README.md

   },
   plugins: [
     svelte({
-      // By default, all .svelte and .html files are compiled
+      // By default, all ".svelte" files are compiled
       extensions: ['.my-custom-extension'],

       // You can restrict which files are compiled